kurnyaannn/kurnyaannn.github.io/content/posts/hello-world/index.md

 This site is built using [Gatsby](https://gatsbyjs.com) which based on [ReactJS](https://reactjs.org).
 And believe it or not, i have literally have no idea how to use Gatsby, and also have '0'-knowledge with ReactJS (&#42;lol&#42;).
-But because i really like this personal site and wanted to have a personal site, so i'm forcing myself to learn about this technologies, and because it's basically Javascript based, it took me about two to three days to learn.
+But because i really like this personal site and wanted to have a personal site, so i'm forcing myself to learn about this technologies, and because it's basically Javascript based, so it only took me about two to three days to learn.
 At first i just trying random things, then i  started to understand of how this works (like routing, styling, components, configs, etc).
 <br>

 There's something i learned here, about making this site.
 That if you already know the basic, you will understand the different